-- Ask myself the following questions if faced with an uncertain situation in my workplace:

-- Which course of action is legal and within Company policy?

-- Which decision is fair, honest, appropriate and consistent with our ethical values?

-- Has the situation been discussed with the appropriate person?

-- Raise concerns and ask questions to protect myself, my co-workers and the Company; and

-- Report immediately any known or possible violation to:

-- My supervisor or the next level of management

-- Human Resources department

-- Sempra Energy's Chief Ethics Officer Ethics@sempra.com

-- The Ethics & Compliance Helpline -

-- Website SempraEthics.com

-- Email EthicsHelpline@sempra.com

-- In the U.S. call: 800-793-7723

-- In the following countries call:

-- Mexico: 001-770-582-5249

-- Chile: 600-320-1700

-- Peru: 0800-7-0690
+- Ask myself the following questions if faced with an uncertain situation in my workplace: - Which course of action is legal and within Company policy? - Which decision is fair, honest, appropriate and consistent with our ethical values? - Has the situation been discussed with the appropriate person? - Raise concerns and ask questions to protect myself, my co-workers and the Company; and - Report immediately any known or possible violation to: - My supervisor or the next level of management - Human Resources department - Sempra's Chief Ethics Officer Ethics@sempra.com - The Ethics & Compliance Helpline - - Website SempraEthics.com - Email EthicsHelpline@sempra.com - In the U.S. call: 800-793-7723 - In Mexico call: 001-770-582-5249